Put All Three Types Of Financial Goals Into Your Money Plan

 Do the same for your financial goals.
 Keep the number manageable.
-And keep them balanced across the 3 types of financial goals.
+And keep your goals balanced across the categories we discussed.
+Specifically, the 3 types of financial goals.

 But there’s more.
 Because once you have made your goal selections.
 You need to set your goals effectively.

 SMART is an acronym.
 So when you are setting financial goals you want them to be:

 Also, be sure to put your goals in writing.
 Doing so clarifies your thoughts.
 And builds your commitment.

 There are good ways to go about achieving goals.
 Those ways include:

 First of all, create a written action plan.

 On one hand, a detailed step-by-step plan may not be necessary.
 It depends on the type of financial goal.
 And the complexity of the financial goal.

 On the other hand, a challenging long-term financial goal probably requires a step-by-step plan.